After the excitement and baby names comes a new financial reality for new parents. Use this financial checklist for new parents to get started.

 - Infant Tylenol

 Register on as many baby product websites as you can.
-Many of them will offer free samples for new parents and will continuously send you coupons.
+Many will offer free samples for new parents and continuously send you coupons.

 Recurring baby expenses:

 Check your state laws and company policy for how much leave you can take when the new baby is born.
 You may or may not be paid during your absence, but most states require that your job be waiting for you when you return after a short leave.

 Time to put a little more cushion in your emergency fund